AdobeDocs/dynamic-media-classic.en/help/using/quick-start-video.md

 ---
-title: "Quick Start: Video in Adobe Dynamic Media Classic"
+title: 'Quick Start: Video in Adobe Dynamic Media Classic'
 description: An introduction and Quick Start to Adobe Dynamic Media Classic Video to help you get up and running quickly.
 contentOwner: Rick Brough
 content-type: reference